nutellayan/cwWorld/use-cases/use-case-4.md

-# USE CASE: 4 Generate Population Report for Top 100 Cities in the World organized by population
+# USE CASE: 4 Generate Population Report for Top 60 countries in the World organized by population

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-*As an employee, I require a report that lists all cities in the world, organized by population size from largest to smallest.
-The report should include the top 100 populated cities in the world, so that I can analyze population distributions across cities.*
+*Generate report: Top 60 populated countries in the world.*

 ### Scope